Legends of Tomorrow season 5: Filming

 Filming began on July 15, 2019.
 The fifth episode of the season, "Mortal Khanbat", marks Lotz's directorial debut.
 Filming wrapped in January 2020.
 Although the "Crisis on Infinite Earths" episode was the eighth episode filmed, the events of the episode occur before the rest of the season.

 Arrowverse tie-ins

 In December 2018, during the end of the annual Arrowverse crossover "Elseworlds", a follow-up crossover was announced titled "Crisis on Infinite Earths" based on the comic book series of the same name.
-The crossover features Tyler Hoechlin reprising his role as Clark Kent / Superman from Supergirl, while Routh portrays another version of Superman.
+The crossover features Tyler Hoechlin reprising his role as the Earth-38 Clark Kent / Superman from Supergirl, while Routh portrays another version of Superman.
 It took place over five episodes–three in December 2019 and two in January 2020, with Legends of Tomorrow's episode concluding the crossover.
-The Legends of Tomorrow episode is considered a special episode, and not the series' fifth season premiere.
+The Legends of Tomorrow episode is considered a special episode, and not the series' fifth-season premiere.

 Release

 Broadcast

 The season premiered on The CW on January 21, 2020.
 The season ran for 15 episodes, which included the special episode produced for the "Crisis on Infinite Earths" crossover before the season premiere.